-All counties in Pennsylvania must conduct pre-election logic and accuracy testing (L&A testing) prior to every election (primary, general, special, or municipal) that is conducted in the jurisdiction.
+All jurisdictions in Pennsylvania must conduct pre-election logic and accuracy testing (hereinafter L & A testing) prior to every election (primary, general, special, etc.) that is conducted in the jurisdiction.
+Pursuant to Section 1105-A of the Pennsylvania Election Code, 25 P.S. § 3031.5, the following Directive is issued by the Secretary of the Commonwealth for all pre-election L & A testing in the Commonwealth of Pennsylvania.

-L&A testing is a series of pre-election steps intended to ensure that ballots, scanners, ballot marking devices, and all components of a county's certified voting system are properly configured and in good working order prior to being used in an election.
-These steps must include every procedure that counties will use in the actual election.
+L&A testing is a series of pre-election steps intended to ensure that ballots, scanners, ballot marking devices, and any component of a county's certified voting system are properly configured and in good working order prior to being used in an election.
+These steps must include every protocol that counties will use in the actual election.

-L&A testing promotes election integrity by:
+L & A testing promotes election integrity by:

-- 1) Providing election officials an opportunity to identify errors in election definition and ballot format and layout, including, but not limited to appropriate locations for folds on absentee/mail-in ballots, missing races, missing party identification, misspellings of candidate names, incorrectly worded ballot questions, and incorrect tabulation. - Exposing inadequate, incorrect or faulty election supplies, such as incorrect paper stock and memory cards that have not been properly wiped of data and reformatted. - Demonstrating to political parties, candidates, the media, and voters the preparedness of the county, which should create further confidence in the integrity of Pennsylvania elections.
+- Providing election officials an opportunity to identify errors in election definition and ballot • format and layout, including appropriate locations for folds on absentee/mail-in ballots, missing races, missing party identification, misspellings of candidate names, incorrectly worded ballot questions, and incorrect tabulation. - Exposing inadequate or faulty election supplies, such as incorrect paper stock and memory cards that haven't been properly wiped of data and reformatted. - Demonstrating to political parties, candidates, the media, and voters that they should feel confident in the integrity of Pennsylvania elections.

-Following completion of L&A testing, each county board shall certify to the Secretary when they have completed their L&A testing and identify the system configuration for the election.
-The certification shall be on a form prescribed and furnished by the Secretary, a copy of which is attached as Appendix A. Jurisdictions must complete the certification at least fifteen (15) days prior to every election held in the jurisdiction and must be submitted via email to RA-STBEST@pa.gov.
+Following completion of L&A testing, each county board shall certify to the Secretary when they have completed their L & A testing and identify the system configuration for the election.
+The certification shall be on a form prescribed and furnished by the Secretary.
+Jurisdictions must complete the attestation at least 15 days prior to every election held in the jurisdiction and must be submitted via email to "RA-STBEST@pa.gov."
+TOP CUTTR 0